SoftCircuits/Silk/docs/UsingLibrary.md

 }
 ```

 If you define a lot of functions, you may find the large `switch` statement cumbersome.
-Here another way to implement your function handlers.
+Here is an example of using the `Dictionary` class to create a handler lookup table.
+This way, each of your function handlers can be a separate method.

 ```cs
 private static Dictionary<string, Action<Variable[], Variable>> FunctionLookup = new Dictionary<string, Action<Variable[], Variable>>